This Day in History: March 4

 An Wang Sells Core Memory Patent to IBM

-An Wang sells his patent for ferrite core memory to IBM for $500,000.
-One of the most important inventions in computer history, ferrite core memory was widely used in digital computers from the mid-1950s until the mid-1970s.
-The US Patent Office awarded Wang the patent for what he called a pulse transfer controlling device in 1949.
-Jay Forrester at MIT is considered the inventor of core memory.
+An Wang sells his patent for magnetic core memory to IBM for $500,000.
+One of the most important inventions in computer history, core memory was the principal method of random access storage used in digital computers from the mid-1950s until the mid-1970s.
+The US Patent Office awarded Wang a patent, for what he called a pulse transfer controlling device and which formed part of the solution to using core memory practically, in 1955.
+It was MIT's Jay Forrester who ultimately perfected core memory, initially used in the 1951 Whirlwind computer.